Navigate to C:\ProgramData\Microsoft\Crypto\RSA\MachineKeys.

 Error code: '117'

-The Creative Cloud desktop app requires an Internet connection to download and update apps.
+You need an Internet connection to download and update Adobe apps.
 Verify that you can connect to the Internet, and click Retry.

 Software firewalls restrict access to your computer.
 Some software firewalls prompt you when a program attempts to access the Internet.
 Users have reported instances where software/hardware firewall settings caused download errors to occur.

-- If prompted, select to allow the Creative Cloud desktop application to access the Internet.
+- If prompted, select to allow the Adobe app to access the Internet.

 - If you are not prompted, disable software firewalls temporarily to determine whether they are preventing Internet access.
 See your firewall software documentation for help.

-Routers can have built-in hardware firewall or proxy servers.
-To determine if a router is preventing the Creative Cloud desktop application from accessing the Internet:
+Routers can have a built-in hardware firewall or proxy servers.
+To determine if a router is preventing the Adobe app from accessing the Internet:

 - Temporarily remove the router from the network.